Decadent Evil: Cast

+Production

+The concept of Decadent Evil was conceived by Charles Band during a trip to a strip club.
+The film was shot in six days, starting on Halloween.
+The blood effects were achieved with maple syrup that was dyed dark red.

 Reception

 Critical reception was typically negative.
 Scott Weinberg reviewed Decadent Evil for DVD Talk, calling it "a mess in just about every sense of the word -- but that won't stop me from checking out his next projects".
 Felix Vasquez of Cinema Crazed also reviewed the movie, similarly panning it.
 Kim Newman reviewed both Decadent Evil and Decadent Evil II, criticizing both.

 Sequel and legacy

 Charles Band directed a sequel to Decadent Evil, Decadent Evil II, in 2007.
 Jill Michelle with Danniel Lennox returned to star in the film, while the role of Ivan Burroughs was played by Ricardo Gil.
 Fondacaro would later reprise the role of Ivan Burroughs in Evil Bong.
-A character by the name of Ivan Ivanov, played by George Appleby and revealed to be the character Ivan Burroughs, appeared in the 2016 series Ravenwolf Towers.
+A character by the name of Ivan Ivanov, played by George Appleby and revealed to be the character Ivan Burroughs, appeared in the 2016 series Ravenwolf Towers and the 2017 film Puppet Master: Axis Termination.

+Merchandising

+A thirteen-inch replica of Marvin the homunculus was released by Full Moon Playthings in 2005.